The information in this article is up to date for tax year 2024 (returns filed in 2025).

 You should receive your new social security card within two weeks of the SSA receiving your application.
 It is best to wait another 1-2 weeks after your card arrives before filing taxes to ensure all records have been updated in time.

 Depending on when you change your name, you may not have enough time to change your name with the SSA before the tax filing deadline.
 We recommend calling your local SSA office to check on processing times to ensure you have enough time to file.
 If you don’t have time to update your records before tax day, file under the name listed on your social security card.
-You can finalize your name change with the SSA and IRS after that.
+You can finalize your name change with the Social Security Administration and other agencies after that.

 Make Sure Your IRS Forms Are Also Updated